Where To Go Peach Picking near NYC

 Approximately 80 minutes from Midtown Manhattan

-This pick-your-own delight, thanks to the sheer variety of produce, offers everything from strawberries in June to apples and pumpkins in the fall.
-The months in between offer greens, peas, peppers, corn, and tomatoes along with a variety of berries, sour cherries, and plums for your enjoyment.
+Thanks to the sheer variety of produce, this pick-your-own delight offers everything from strawberries in June to apples and pumpkins in the fall.
+The months in between offer greens, peas, peppers, corn, and tomatoes, along with various berries, sour cherries, and plums for your enjoyment.
 Peach picking is expected in mid to late July, but weather can change picking schedules and availability.
-The farm charges an admission fee to enter its fields for all visitors over age 2; $7 on weekdays and $10 on weekends.
-Included in the price is a sweet little play village and access to visit the goats, chickens, and other animals.
+The farm charges an admission fee to enter its fields for all visitors over age 2; $7 Monday-Thursday and $10 Friday-Sunday and holidays.
+The price includes a sweet little play village and access to visit the goats, chickens, and other animals.

 RELATED: Kid-Friendly Vineyards and Hard Cider Houses in the Hudson Valley